Azure/aks-engine-azurestack/llm/instructions/10-03-packer-windows-phase1-csi-node-driver-registrar.md

 <CSIImages>{{csi_image_versions}}</CSIImages>

 # Input Validation
   - **Do not add code to implement the Input Validation logic.**
   - Retrieve the desired `csi-node-driver-registrar` container image version from the `<CSIImages>` XML tag.
   - Review the current entries in the `$imagesToPull` list.
   - **Version Existence Check**: Search the `$imagesToPull` find the list of versions for `csi-node-driver-registrar` .
     - If the desired version DO NOT exist in the list, return "True".
     - If the desired version exists in the array, return "False".

-# Code Snippt Filter:
+# Code snippet Filter:
   - source code path: `vhd/packer/configure-windows-vhd.ps1`
   - object name: Get-ContainerImages
   - object type: func